 Advice and support

-As soon as you know you are pregnant contact your GP via your local surgery to plan your pregnancy.
-You can self-refer directly to a midwife by ringing your local antenatal clinic or by visiting the hospital website and filling in the self-referral form.
+As soon as you know you are pregnant, contact your GP via your local surgery to plan your pregnancy.
+You can refer yourself to a midwife by ringing your local antenatal clinic.

 - Thriving Kirklees support during pregnancy